ryanrubleycoates/memcache-ppp/docs/initialization.md

 If you do not specify a host, Memcache Plus will default to connecting to `localhost:11211`.

+If you specify `0` for port, Memcache++ will try to connect to the memcached server via unix socket and will use host value as a path to the socket file e.g.
+`/tmp/memcached.sock:0`.

 ## Specifying a Host

 #### As a string